Business Strategy Common Business KPI types Warehouse Strategy

 Dwell time directly influences your delivery schedules.

-When goods don't move as planned, you risk missing delivery deadlines.
+But when goods don't move as planned, you risk missing delivery deadlines.
 This can result in dissatisfied customers and strained business relationships.

 Detention Charges